Add nutrients, flavor to your meals with leafy greens

 Ideally, vegetables should make up the majority of your plate.
-A good rule of thumb is for half of the plate to be vegetables, with the other half left for equal parts protein and healthy carbohydrates.
+A good rule of thumb is for half of the plate to be vegetables, with the other half left for equal parts protein and healthy carbohydrates (such as whole grains).

-You should devote a quarter of the plate to green leafy vegetables, such as spinach or a simple salad, and another quarter to other vegetables, such as grilled peppers, asparagus, peas, green beans or squash.
-It's a good idea to start your meal by eating vegetables so you'll have less of an appetite for rich, sugary foods.
+Make half your serving of vegetables leafy greens, such as spinach or a simple salad, and half other types of vegetables, such as grilled peppers, asparagus, peas, green beans or squash.
+It's also a good idea to start your meal by eating vegetables so you'll have less of an appetite for rich, sugary foods.

 But be careful how you prepare those veggies, Ventrelle warns.
 "One thing to be aware of when boiling vegetables is that the vitamins can leach out into the water," she says.
 "So whenever possible, eat vegetables raw or lightly steamed rather than cooking them immersed in water."

 - If you do sauté vegetables, choose olive oil and try not to use much more than a tablespoon

 - Rather than drowning vegetables in butter or heavy sauces, cut back on the fat and make them delicious by dressing them with dried or fresh herbs, spices, balsamic vinegar or a squeeze of fresh lemon juice

 - Try grating the rind of a citrus fruit, such as lime or orange, into your recipe for some extra zest.

 It's easy to go green every day